 The USCIS case status “Case Rejected” means that you didn’t file your immigration paperwork correctly, so USCIS did not review your case.
 If USCIS rejects your case, it will return your original filing fee.
 To have your case reviewed, you’ll need to fix the issue that caused the rejection.
 Common issues that lead to rejection include filing the incorrect form version, paying an incorrect fee amount, and not signing a form.
 If you see the “Case Rejected” status on your USCIS account, you’ll need to refile your application and repay your filing fee to move forward with your immigration application.
-If you aren’t sure how to correct the mistake after reading this article, you may want to contact an attorney for help with your case.
-We can refer you to an experienced immigration attorney for a free consultation.

 Written by ImmigrationHelp Team.

 Written November 29, 2022

 My USCIS Case Status Says “Case Rejected.”
 What Does That Mean for My Work Permit Application?

 If you’re applying for a work permit and U.S. Citizenship and Immigration Services (USCIS) has flagged your application as “Case Rejected,” don’t panic.
 This case status doesn’t mean that you’re not qualified for a work permit.
 It also doesn’t mean that you need to speak with an immigration attorney about appealing your case.
 A “Case Rejected” status simply means that you made some kind of mistake when filing your work permit paperwork and/or fees.